skyneticist/gpt-cv/README.md

 The `content` property is a list of content to pass as queries to the model.

-In our case, the content list has two items, each being an object with a `type` parameter.
+In our case, the content list has two items, each being an object with two parameters.
+The first parameter is always `type`.
 Additional parameters are determined by what `type` of content you are wanting to send.

 As you can see, we are specifying `text` for our first content object and `image_url` for the second.
 The first object is specified as text since we want to pass a prompt with our encoded image data.